jonwhittlestone/notes/_posts/2021-06-09-book-notes-the-book-you-wish-your-parents-had-read-and-your-children-will-be-glad-you-did-phillipa-perry.md

     * > “To tackle difference, it’s important to know how you feel about the context and to share that.
 The next step is to learn how the other person feels about the context and to take their feelings into consideration.
 If feelings are left out of it, both sides can get more and more heated as they play what the author calls ‘Fact Tennis’, logging reasons over the net to each other, finding more and more to hit the other person with.
 In this style of argument to aim of the conflict becomes to win”

 * Rupture and Repair
-  * If you F-up, apologise when tempers have settled.
+  * If you F-up and lose your rag/temper, apologise when tempers have settled.

     It's ultimitely setting a good example for your kids.